munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-You've been working this job for a while and you've gotten pretty awesome at it.
-You can now finish off an entire box of paper in, say, a minute.
-Impressive, right?
-On a good day without too many coffee breaks, you should be able to get through about 480 boxes.

-There's a little problem though.
+Thanks to a mixture of hard work, natural aptitude, and stimulants, you can finish an entire box in, say, a minute.
+There's a little problem, though.
 All of those boxes are stored in a warehouse in a separate building.
 To get a box, you have to ask the warehouse guy to bring it to you.
 He goes and gets a forklift and drives around the aisles until he finds the box you want.

 It takes him, seriously, an entire day to do this.
-Not exactly a go-getter.
-He's the boss's son, so no one's gonna do anything about it.
+Unlike you, he's not getting employee of the month any time soon.
 This means that no matter how fast you are, you only get one box a day.
-The rest of the time, you just sit there and question the life decisions that led to this soul-sucking job instead of following your passion for videogames.
+The rest of the time, you just sit there and question the life decisions that led to this soul-sucking job.

-One day, a couple of industrial designers show up.
-Their job is to improve the efficiency of operations.
-They make assembly lines and stuff go faster.
-The boss has noticed how few boxes get processed and he wants some improvement, so he brought in the experts.
+One day, a group of industrial designers show up.
+Their job is to improve the efficiency of operations -- things like making assembly lines go faster.
 After watching you work for a few days, they notice a few things:

 * Pretty often, when you're done with one box, the next box you request is right
   <span name="next">next</span> to it on the same shelf in the warehouse.